-The story behind Braised Lemon Fennel Chicken Thighs
+- Braised Lemon Fennel Chicken Thighs Recipe Card

 It starts with a lemon tree.

 I love lemons.
 I love fennel.
 I love garlic.
 So why not put them together in a tasty simple broth?
-Why not indeed.
+Why not indeed?
+And so this recipe for Lemon Fennel Chicken Thighs was born.

 Did you know that there are more than 25 different varieties of lemons?
 The most common are Avalon, Eureka, and Lisbon.
-I think I have a Eureka, being both in California, plus the fact my tree gives me lemons year round.
-Lisbon lemons are very similar, but only produce twice a year and Avalon thrive in Florida.
+I think I have an Eureka, being both in California, plus the fact my tree gives me lemons year round.
+Lisbon lemons are very similar, but only produce twice a year and Avalon thrives in Florida.
 So EURKEA it is.

 Of course, there are also Myer lemons, which impart a more orange flavor, and Budda hand lemons, which don't look like lemons at all.
 For this dish, choose one of the lemony lemons that look like a lemon.